reposPedro/reposPedro/README.md

 **`Desenvolvedor .NET`**

 [PT]
 Olá!
 Meu nome é Pedro Silva e sou desenvolvedor .NET.
 Atualmente a linguagem que utilizo em meus projetos é C# e para banco de dados, SQL usando o SQLServer e MySQL.
-Para Servidores e disponibilidade, utilizo Ubuntu Server e Nginx.
+Para servidores e disponibilidade, utilizo Ubuntu Server e Nginx.
 Neste repositório você vai encontrar desde projetos simples até projetos mais complexos dependendo do nivel de senioridade.
 Fique à vontade para explorá-lo.

 [EN]
 Hello!
 My name is Pedro Silva and I am a .NET developer.
 Currently, the language I use in my projects is C# and for databases, SQLServer and MySQL.
 For Servers and availability, I use Ubuntu Server and Nginx.
 In this repository you will find projects from simple to more complex depending on the level of seniority.
 Feel free to explore it.